Photos of Famous Artists When They Were Kids

 Now back to the Americas, this time to Coyocán, Mexico City.
 This is where our fourth artist was born on July 6th, 1907.
 Magdalena Carmen Frida Kahlo y Calderón was the daughter of a German immigrant photographer, Guillermo Kahlo, and a Mexican woman, Matilde Gonzalez y Calderón.

-When she was around six years old, she contracted polio.
-This caused her to be bullied a lot in the school because of a lesion on her foot.
+When Frida Kahlo was around six years old, she contracted polio.
+This caused her to be bullied a lot in school because of a lesion on her foot.
 Consequently, at a very young age she – unintentionally – started to fight against some social rules at the time.

 Therefore she didn’t just do the easier exercises that doctors prescribed for her.
 She also took swimming classes (a sport only for boys) and wore pants to hide her lesion.

-Between 1922 and 1925 she studied at Nation Preparatory School of the Federal District of Mexico where she learned drawing and model making.
-Around eighteen years of age she studied gravure with Fernando Fernandez.
+Between 1922 and 1925 she studied at the Nation Preparatory School of the Federal District of Mexico where she learned drawing and model making.
+Around 18 years of age she studied gravure with Fernando Fernandez.

 The Accident and Career

 In September of 1925, a bus accident changed her life forever.
-It caused severe injuries to her body from a pole that pierced her from stomach to pelvis.
+It caused severe injuries to her body from a pole that pierced her from the stomach to the pelvis.
 She had many operations and had to use corsets of different kinds and mechanical “stretching” systems.
-This accident also took away her ability to bear children, which was a strong wish of her’s.
+This accident also took away her ability to bear children, which was a strong wish of hers.

 Long hours spent in convalescence made her start to paint with an easel adapted to her bed.
 This activity helped her to deal with her pain, and as a result, also developed her style.

 In 1928 she met the painter Diego Riviera in the Mexican Communist Party and married him the following year.
 He influenced her to adopt simple colors in her works.
 Her involvement in the Party allowed her to travel many places and meet lots of influential people of the time.